100devs/rap-names-api/README.md

 ## How to use the API:

-Rap Names API allows you to search a database of every rapper named chance the rapper or 21 savage.
+Rapper Names API allows you to search a database of every rapper named chance the rapper or 21 savage.

 ### Tech Used: HTML, CSS, Javascript, Express, Node